eficode-academy/devops-academy-handins-public/kubernetes/kubernetes-handin.md

 ## Checker

-Use: `bash check.sh --exercise` to check your solution.
+Use: `bash check.sh --exercise1` to check your solution.

 # Exercise 2.
 Application Deployment